elmasse/elmasse.io/_posts/2015-06-24-decorators-bindings-es7.md

 In order to use these particular functionality we need to enable stage 0 from babel experimental features.

 ## Final Words
 I really like the idea of decorators and bind operator.
-I think they are pretty helpfull specially to write cleaner and more maintainable code.
+I think they are pretty helpful specially to write cleaner and more maintainable code.